 - Rice wine vinegar – Adding a bit of rice wine vinegar adds some acidity which helps to tone down the intense flavors of soy sauce and fish sauce.

 - Coconut sugar – Coconut sugar is a slightly healthier alternative to brown sugar.
 It also is less sweet than regular brown sugar.
-If you don’t have coconut sugar, use brown sugar as an alternative.
+If you don’t have coconut sugar, use brown sugar or granulated sugar as an alternative.

 - Brandy (optional) – The only reason I used brandy is because I had some leftover from another recipe I was developing.
 I also love the flavor it adds to food.
 This ingredient is optional however.